dariogarcia/coMedia/README.md

 The search engine considers both the descriptions and the comments provided by users.
 These are embedded by an LLM, and matched against the search query.
 The most similar contents are retrieved, and shown as results to the user.

 To build effective queries, follow the same guidelines expressed for adding content.
 That is, include a brief description of what you are looking for, in which language, how you would like it to be, what you want it for, etc.

-## Adding content
-Whenever a user wants to store its own content, it must provide with the following:
-* (Optional) A set of bibliographic details for matching: Author, date, location, language.
-* A description of the digital content, as objective as possible.
-Between 3 and 10 sentences.
-* +/-: A comment on the content, including, at for example, the best and worst parts of it, or in which context you think is best for consumption.
-Never include here personal or identifiable information.

-After adding the commentary, the coMedia system will locate the most likely content entries already in the system, trying to match the new comment to existing content.
-This matching is done through a LLM embedding similarity of the available descriptions.
-Upon reviewing the most likely options, the users confirms one of the options, or rejects them all.
-If its confirmed, the commentary becomes associated with the existing content.
-If all are rejected, a new content is created using the bibliographic information and decription provided by the user.

 ## Listing content
 Simply, get all the comments added by the active user.